Welcome to THE WELL-FED E-PUB!

 My first FLCW success was writing web copy for a truck-crane-service

 company.
-The marketing director found my name on the roster of the
+The marketing director found my name on the

 Kansas City Freelance Exchange web site and contacted me because of my